saltcola/bCard/README.md

 # bCard

-This is a practice for html and css.
+This is a practice for HTML and CSS.